AdobeDocs/experience-platform.en/help/rtcdp/segmentation/b2b-segmentation.md

 ### Example 5

-Find all the people who work in a "HR" department and are related to any account that has at least one open opportunity worth the given amount ($1 million) or more.
+Find all the people who work in a Human Resources (HR) department and are related to any account that has at least one open opportunity worth the given amount ($1 million) or more.
 This segment requires a link between the Person class, the Account class, and the Opportunity class.

 ![UI displaying example 5 settings](../assets/example-5.png)

 ### Example 6

-Find all the people who's job title is Vice President and are related to any account with annual revenue of the given amount ($100 millions) or more, and have visited the pricing page at least 3 times in the last month.
+Find all the people whose job title is Vice President and are related to any account with annual revenue of the given amount ($100 million) or more, and have visited the pricing page at least 3 times in the last month.
 This segment requires a link between the Person class, the Account class, and the XDM ExperienceEvent class.

 ![UI displaying example 6 settings](../assets/example-6.png)